 There are several overlapping causes which can lead to this impairment, however, genetic predisposition is thought to play the largest role.
 OFA lists the Bulldog as the highest percentage of dysplastic hips evaluated, followed by the Pug, Dogue de Bordeaux, and Neapolitan Mastiff.
 Other factors besides genetics that may contribute to Hip Dysplasia are nutrition, growth rate, exercise, muscle mass, and obesity.

 This condition’s symptoms vary and are largely based on the severity of joint laxity, inflammation, and how far along the disease has progressed.
 Indications of hip dysplasia can include:

 - Reluctance to run or jump, especially after exercise

 - Loss of muscles in the hind limbs

-There are many treatment options for pets that are suffering from hip dysplasia and resulting osteoarthritis.
-These option range from lifestyle modifications to more invasive treatments such as surgery.
-In mildly symptomatic cases your veterinarian may recommend medical management with NSAID’s to Joint Supplements.
-Please do not give you pet human NSAIDS if you suspect Hip Dysplasia.
+There are many treatment options for pets who are suffering from hip dysplasia and resulting osteoarthritis.
+These options range from lifestyle modifications to more invasive treatments such as surgery.
+In mildly symptomatic cases, your veterinarian might recommend medical management with NSAIDs to Joint Supplements.
+Please do not give your pet human NSAIDs if you suspect Hip Dysplasia.
 Other less traditional treatment options include laser therapy and even acupuncture.
 In addition, physical therapy and weight reduction strategies may also be beneficial.
 In more severe cases of hip dysplasia, surgery might be the most suitable option.

-Hip Dysplasia is a common condition effecting dogs.
+Hip Dysplasia is a common condition affecting dogs.
 The disease affects your dog’s ability to run, play, and lead an active life.
-If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief and hopefully back to his energetic, playful ways.
+If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief and hopefully helping them back to his or her energetic, playful ways.